 - Retirement Assets After Retirement: 4% annual rate of return

-(2) Inflation is always critical to keep in mind.
-Inflation is the rate at which prices rise over time.
+**Inflation should always be top of mind with retirement calculations.
 The higher inflation rises, the less your dollar stretches.
-Inflation is at a historical low—under 2% per year over the last 10 years.
-In today’s economy we are assuming that this trend of low inflation will continue.
-Inflation has continued to decrease each decade since 1970 and we don’t see this trend changing any time soon.
+Inflation is currently at a historical low—under 2% per year over the last ten years.
+In today’s economy, we are assuming that this trend of low inflation will continue.
+The inflation rate has continued to decrease each decade since 1970, and we don’t see this trend changing any time soon.

-When you go through our financial planning survey, you will select one of these three expected lifestyles in retirement:
+When you go through Savology’s survey, we will ask you to select which of the following lifestyles you want in retirement:

 Calculation Year by Year

 With a digital financial plan through Savology, we clearly show you the gap between your projected income replacement percentage and your target income replacement percentage.
 To calculate this, we start with how much we anticipate you will be withdrawing each year of retirement.
 From there, we take your income in the year you retire and multiply that number by your target income replacement percentage.
 We then adjust that number for inflation to a future dollar amount in the year of withdrawal.
-Then, we subtract your estimated social security, and pensions, annuities, or life insurance.
-We can then calculate your projected income based on how much you currently have saved, and how much you will save according to your savings rate.
+Then, we subtract your estimated social security, pensions, annuities, and life insurance.
+We can then calculate your projected income replacement percentage based on how much you have saved and how much we assume you will save according to your savings rate.
 From there, it is easy to turn the projected income amount into the estimated income replacement percentage.

-We also estimate your life span based off of an actuarial life table and determined by your desired retirement age.
-This helps us determine how long we need to plan to have the money last, assuming you make it to retirement age.
+Additionally, we estimate your life span based on an actuarial life table and compare it to your desired retirement age.
+This estimate helps us determine how long you need to plan to have the money last.

 Social Security Calculation

 Recently, there has been a heated debate in the public sphere about whether people will get much of any social security in 30 or 40 years.
-In Savology’s retirement assumptions, we anticipate that social security will still be in place to some degree because it is a social program and social programs are extremely hard to eliminate.
-With this being said, many experts say that it will be reduced by 20 to 30 percent for millennials based on projected population demographics.
+In Savology’s retirement assumptions, we anticipate that social security will still be in place to some degree.
+After all, it is a social program, and social programs are tough to eliminate.
+Still, many experts say that the government could reduce social security by 20 to 30 percent for millennials based on projected population demographics.

-To account for lower social security for younger generations, we reduce the social security offset for everyone under the age of 50 by 25 percent to be more in line with expert forecasts.
-That way our social security calculation will likely be more accurate for millennials that will likely receive less than currently projected.
-We use the Social Security formulas provided directly from the Social Security website, though there will be some differences in actual Social Security numbers based on your actual earnings each year.
+To account for lower social security for younger generations, we reduce the social security offset for everyone under 50 by 25 percent.
+We use the Social Security formulas provided directly from the Social Security website.
+However, there may be some real-world differences in the Social Security numbers depending on your actual earnings each year.

-If you are currently in a similar circumstance, it is important to be patient with your savings rate and understand that you will likely not be on track to meet your retirement goal, but that is okay.
+If you are currently in a tricky financial situation, be patient with yourself and your savings rate.
+Understand that you will likely not be on track to meet your retirement goal right now, and that is okay.
 Once things change and you start making more money, you can get on track if you stick to your financial plan.

-Income replacement percentage is the most important single indicator of determining retirement readiness.
+For most households, income replacement percentage is the single most important indicator for determining retirement readiness.
 It helps you to boil down everything surrounding your retirement outlook to one number and track your progress along the way.
 It is a powerful tool to help you understand whether or not you are on track for retirement.
 If you’re not on track, it can also help you identify what you need to do to get on track.
-If you would like to know more about how you are doing and if you are on track, put your mind at ease by using our free financial planning software to determine your RIRP and understand what you need to do to be ready for retirement in no time.
+If you want to know more about how you are doing, let us do the work for you with our financial planning software.
+You’ll be able to determine your RIRP and understand what you need to do to be ready for retirement in no time.